louiseelena/ares-pro-plugin/plugin/help/en/pro_tutorial.md

 ###Replying to Texts

 ####On Game
-If someone sends you a text, you can quickly reply to the text using `Pro/reply=<message>`.
+If someone sends you a text, you can quickly reply to the text using `pro/reply=<message>`.
 This will send your text to everyone in the recipient list and add it to the scene.
-To see who last texted you, type `Pro/reply`
+To see who last texted you, type `pro/reply`

-On the game, the 'Pro' command will remember the last character and scene you texted.
-If you continue to text the same person, you can simply do `Pro <name> [<name}]=<message>`.
+On the game, the 'pro' command will remember the last character and scene you texted.
+If you continue to text the same person, you can simply do `pro <name> [<name}]=<message>`.

-If you're texting several different recipients or to several different scenes at once, you'll need to specify who you are texting and what scene it should be added to by doing `Pro <name> [<name}]/<scene>=<message>`.
+If you're texting several different recipients or to several different scenes at once, you'll need to specify who you are texting and what scene it should be added to by doing `pro <name> [<name}]/<scene>=<message>`.

 If you text someone who was not previously in that scene, they will automatically be added to the scene.